 Making the Most of Your TechWatch

 Note: Entities with a White Paper or proposal currently under review for any ASPR solicitation are not eligible to schedule a TechWatch meeting related to that submission given that it invokes a period of silence during the review process.
-If you have any doubts about your eligibility, please raise them with our TechWatch team.
+If you have concerns regarding your eligibility, please raise them with our TechWatch team.

-- All submissions to MedicalCountermeasures.gov are voluntary and are for information only.
-However, the submission of complete information may facilitate the routing of your request.
+- • All submissions are voluntary and are for information only.
+However, submitting complete information may facilitate request routing.

-- If you submitted requests, you can Login and view them on the My Requests page.
+- • Review submitted request by Logging in and selecting View on the My Requests page.

 Background on the TechWatch Program

 The Pandemic and All-Hazards Preparedness Act (2006) (PDF - 248 KB) calls for BARDA to reach out to stakeholders in industry, academia, government, and other institutions to identify new ideas and resources for accomplishing its medical countermeasure mission.
 This has been reaffirmed in PAHPRA, PAHPAIA and the 21st Century Cures Act.
 BARDA therefore maintains an active outreach and scouting function with three main components: constant monitoring of announcements, publications and meetings relevant to the field; BARDA’s annual Industry Day conference; and the BARDA TechWatch program.